 As home of the National Technical Institute for the Deaf (NTID), RIT is a leader in providing educational opportunities and access services for deaf and hard-of-hearing students.

 Students work hard, but learning is complemented with plenty of organized and spontaneous events and activities.
 RIT is a unique blend of rigor and fun, creativity and specialization, intellect and practice that prepares alumni for long-term career success in global society.

 |School type||private, coed college|

 When applying to Rochester Institute of Technology, it's important to note the application deadline is rolling, and the early decision deadline is December 1.
 Scores for either the ACT or SAT test are due April 1.
-The application fee at Rochester Institute of Technology is $50.
-It is more selective, with an acceptance rate of 58.6 percent.
+The application fee at Rochester Institute of Technology is $60.
+It is selective, with an acceptance rate of 58.5 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

 |SAT/ACT scores must be received by||April 1|

 The student-faculty ratio at Rochester Institute of Technology is 14:1, and the school has 47.5 percent of its classes with fewer than 20 students.
 The most popular majors at Rochester Institute of Technology include: Engineering; Computer and Information Sciences and Support Services; Visual and Performing Arts; Engineering Technologies and Engineering-Related Fields; and Business, Management, Marketing, and Related Support Services.
 The average freshman retention rate, an indicator of student satisfaction, is 87 percent.